Medical Breakthroughs

 2010

-Doctors at LHSC become the first in the world to use the Correx AVB device, a new implantable surgical device that promises to revolutionize aortic valve bypass surgery by reducing its complexity through a specialized delivery mechanism that renders the surgery almost bloodless, eliminating the need to stop the heart and put the patient on a heart-lung bypass machine.
+On November 3, 2010, LHSC’s cardiac surgery team led by Drs.
+Bob Kiaii and Linrui Guo successfully performed an aortic valve bypass using a specialized Aortic Valve Bypass (AVB) device.The Correx AVB device is an implantable surgical device that promises to revolutionize aortic valve bypass surgery by reducing its complexity through a specialized delivery mechanism that renders the surgery almost bloodless, eliminating the need to stop the heart and put the patient on a heart-lung bypass machine.

-Children’s Hospital, London Health Sciences Centre is the first hospital in Ontario to implement the Period of PURPLE Crying® program in their emergency department.
 The Period of PURPLE Crying® program provides important information to parents and caregivers regarding infant crying patterns and comforting strategies, and education on Shaken Baby Syndrome.

 2009

-LHSC and Lawson Health Research Institute (Lawson) announce a Canadian first in the treatment of lung cancer, removing a small wedge from the patient’s lung and then applying a surgical mesh interwoven with brachytherapy seeds to where the lung was resected.
+by removing a small wedge from the patient’s lung and then applying a surgical mesh interwoven with brachytherapy seeds to where the lung was resected.
+This became another robotically assisted breakthrough at LHSC.

-LHSC became the first hospital in North America to use a robotic-arm neuro-angiogram machine in an operating room.
+LHSC became the first hospital in North America to use a robotic-arm neuro-angiogram machine in an operating room

 2008

-LHSC performs the world’s first robotically-assisted intestinal bypass surgery for a patient with superior mesenteric artery (SMA) syndrome, also known as Wilkie’s syndrome, using the da Vinci® robot.
+LHSC performs the world’s first robotically-assisted intestinal bypass surgery for a patient with superior mesenteric artery (SMA) syndrome, also known as Wilkie’s syndrome, using the da Vinci® robot

-LHSC’s Sterile Processing Department is the first hospital in Canada to implement Censitrac software, tracking medical instruments at the individual level.
+LHSC’s Sterile Processing Department is the first hospital in Canada to implement Censitrac software

 2007